MAkzent/Betminion1.0/README.md

 - Your bot login into "username"
 - Your OAuth token into "oauth_password"
 - Your main channel name into "channels_to_join" with a hashtag

+Now head into `src/config/crons.py` and replace "channel" with your channel (don't forget about the hashtag)

 ## Make It Do